NEMSLinux/nems-docs/docs/check_commands/check_pve.rst

 ``load``

+- Current CPU load in percentage
-- CPU load in percentage
+- The low and high CPU load in percentage over the last 15 minutes
 - Number of available threads
 - Load average (1m, 5m, 15m)